giddie/devshell-docker/README.md

 ## It tries to rebuild the image each time I launch the devshell!

 This happens when docker has figured out that your source files match an image that it already built previously, such as when you saved a change and subsequently reverted it.
 Because the image timestamp is older than the source files, the devshell script can't tell that it doesn't in fact need to be rebuilt.

-You can fix it by forcing a rebuild without the docker cache:
+You can fix it by forcing the image to be fully rebuilt like this:

 ```
-# docker build --no-cache .
+# CACHE=false devshell
 ```